hembradamus/bootpress-v.01/README.md

 By having centralized place from which all classes are applied, developer can much more easily and comprehensively see how Bootstrap is being integrated, can hopefully more easily integrate future Bootstrap upgrades, more easily reverse upgrades should they not go well, and continue to control additional Bootstrap integration from (for developers who edit the theme directly).

 At the time of this writing, this is the aspect I'm most apprehensive about.
 As an inexperienced developer, not sure if this method of adding classes is problematic/would definitely be interested in hearing criticisms of this approach for keeping the Bootstrap classes separate from the template files.
 2 alternative methods that I have contemplated so far are SCSS and PHP.
 In the SCSS method, I used a SCSS'S ability for classes to inherit each other's styles via ``@extend`` to create a single stylesheet that operated similarly to the current Rig (users could know where Bootstrap was applied by seeing which ``@extend``s a _BootPress_ class had applied to it.
-While this method mostly worked, it made the final stylesheet significantly longer, was harder to debug, and broke Bootstrap scripts that relied on actual class names applied to DOM elements.
+While this method worked for styling, it also made the final stylesheet significantly longer, was harder to debug, and broke Bootstrap scripts that relied on actual class names applied to DOM elements.
 I haven't thought too much of what a PHP solution might look like, but am concerned that doing something similar to the current Rig via PHP would slow the site down since it'd presumably have to execute on the server for every page load.